vdhamer/Photo-Club-Hub/.github/README.md

 architecture with SwiftUI as the user interface framework.

 The use of a Swift MVVM architecture implies that the model data is stored in structs rather than in classes.
-Any changes to the data in these structs automatically trigger the required updates to the SwiftUI views.
+Any changes to the data in these structs automatically trigger the required updates to the SwiftUI's `Views`.

 ### Role of the Database

-The model's data is loaded and kept up to date via the internet, and is stored in a local database (Apple's CoreData framework, which bridges the [SQLite](https://en.wikipedia.org/wiki/SQLite) world to the world of Swift structs).
+The model's data is loaded and kept up to date via the internet, and is stored in a local database.
+Internally the database is [SQLite](https://en.wikipedia.org/wiki/SQLite), but that is abstracted away using Apple's Core Data framework.

-The data in the local database is (almost entirely) available online.
-So the app *could* have fetched the data from the network during each startup.
-Using the database, however, improves startup speed because, when launched, the app already has a working copy of the data from a previous session that is valid enough to drive the user interface.
+The data in the local database is in principle available online.
+So the app *could* have retrieve that data over the network at each startup.
+However, by using a database, app startup is faster: when launched, the app normally already has a reasonably up-to-date data set from a previous session.
+That possibly somewhat outdated data is valid enough to initialize and drive the user interface.

-To handle data updates, an asynchrous request fetches the latest version of the data from the network.
-And the MVVM architecture uses this to update the data that the user sees (MVVM `Views`).
-So occasionally, seconds after the app launches, the user sees the list of portfolios on the Portfolio's screen extend (via an animation) if a club got a new member.
+To handle data updates, an asynchrous network call fetches the current version of the data from the network.
+And the MVVM architecture uses this to update the data that the user sees (MVVM Views).
+So occasionally, seconds after the app launches, the user may see the portfolios on the Portfolios screen change (via an animation) if a club's online list of members changed since the last session.

-To be fully accurate, the implementation of this architecture still has some gaps:
+To be accurate, the above is the target architecture.
+But its implementation still has some gaps:
 1. the lists of images per portfolio are not buffered in the database yet.
 This is a roadmap item.
-2. members who don't shup up in the online membership list anymore don't get automatically deleted from the database.
-Consider it a bug, although it is actually a deliberate priority choice.
+2. members who no longer show up in the online membership list are not (yet) automatically deleted from the database.
+This requires a bit more administration, because these cases are not directly detected by working through the online list (the deleted data is *not* on the list!).
-3. some member data was not available online in an easily readable form.
-Example: "who is the Chairman of Photo Club Waalre?".
-That data is inserted into the database using code.
+3. for the data for Fotogoep Waalre, some member data is not available online and is added through code (file name?).
+Examples are the club's officials (e.g. Chairman) and date of birth of current members.

 ### The Data Model